Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Manage a security profile

-The command manages the security profiles, which are a set of signing certificates for a Tizen application.
+The command manages the security profiles, which are a set of signing certificates for a Tizen application:

 **Syntax:**